 This data allowed SGF to make predictions on the number of recommended eggs to freeze in order to take home a baby.
 For women younger than 38, we recommend freezing 15 to 20 mature eggs, giving them roughly a 70 to 80 percent chance of at least one live birth.
 For women 38 to 40 years old, we recommend freezing 25 to 30 mature eggs, giving them a 65 to 75 percent chance of at least one live birth.
 These recommendations can be individualized according to the specific family building goals.

 While costs and finances are the biggest factor, knowing that your eggs are safe is another big consideration.
 The technique used to freeze eggs at SGF is called vitrification, known as “fast freeze” cryopreservation.
 While many fertility centers have adopted this technology, the skill and precision of the technicians is of utmost importance.
 As one of the largest fertility centers in the country, we have many years of experience in freezing and thawing both eggs and embryos, which is an important consideration when selecting a fertility center.

 Our goal is not only to educate women about the process and help you determine if this is the right option for you, but it’s also to help you take home a baby.
 Our goal is to do everything we can to help you grow your family when the timing is right.

-To learn more about egg freezing or to schedule an appointment at one of our 32 locations, please contact our New Patient Center at 1-877-411-9292 or complete our brief online form.
+To learn more about egg freezing or to schedule an appointment, please contact our New Patient Center at 1-877-411-9292 or complete our brief online form.